ivan-hc/AM/README.md

 You can view basic information, site links and sources using the related command `am -a {PROGRAM}`, or visit [**portable-linux-apps.github.io/apps**](https://portable-linux-apps.github.io/apps).

 ------------------------------------------------------------------------
-## How to update all programs, for real?
+## How to update all programs, for real!
 Most of the apps managed by "AM" have a script called `AM-updater`.
 It tells how updates are checked when running the `am -u` command.

 In most cases, the "version comparison" is used between the installed one (file `version`) and an online source (official or not, depending on how hard or easy it is to find a download URL or just a number, using the terminal).
 In other cases, AppImages can rely on "`appimageupdatetool`" if they support "delta updates" (install it with the command `am -i appimageupdatetool`).
 However, there are some programs that update themselves (and among these the most famous is certainly Firefox, all official development builds).